The Best Washington DC Auto Insurance Company

 Signing up to drive for these ridesharing services, otherwise known as transportation network companies, or TNCs, is relatively easy.
 You only need to provide information on your vehicle, driver’s license, and insurance, then pass a background check.
 But just because you qualify to drive for Uber or Lyft doesn’t mean you are covered by your auto insurance.

 Generally, standard personal auto policies don’t cover rideshare work.
-So, if you are driving for Uber or Lyft, you need additional auto insurance coverage, which is only available from select providers: Geico, State Farm, and Allstate are the only three that offer ridesharing coverage in Washington, DC.
+So, if you are driving for Uber or Lyft, you need additional auto insurance coverage, which is only available from select providers: State Farm and Allstate are the only three that offer ridesharing coverage in Washington, DC.

 When are you covered?